 Variable speed is another useful jigsaw feature because it enhances tool versatility.
 While it’s handy to be able to slow down blade action when slugging through thick hardwood, it’s absolutely essential to pull back on speed dramatically when slicing through plastics and metal.
 A single speed machine offers less potential because it can’t tackle the full range of materials that a variable speed jigsaw can.

 Besides speed adjustment capabilities, jigsaws also divide into two groups based on how you hold them.
 Barrel grip saws have no actual handle, but rather a small diameter body that you grip with your dominant hand, and a mushroom knob above the blade for the other hand.
-Top-grip saws have a larger body with a handle that arcs above it.
+Top-grip saws are different.
+They have a larger body with a handle that arcs above it.
 Good jigsaws are offered in both formats, though I usually prefer the barrel grip.
 Hold both when you’ve in the store before you buy.

 Any jigsaw is only as good as its blade, and the saw you choose affects the choice of blades available off the shelf.
 The most popular of these is the so-called “Bosch” style, named after the company that made it popular.
 You’ll find that the best blades most often only come with this style of anchoring flange.
 Good jigsaw blades aren’t cheap, either.
 Expect to pay a couple of dollars or more each, but their performance is worth it.